Tankless Water Heater Installation in Pacific Palisades

 How fast should I book tankless water heater installation in Pacific Palisades?

-What should I prepare before tankless water heater installation?
+What should I prepare before booking tankless water heater installation in Pacific Palisades?

 What drives tankless water heater installation cost in Pacific Palisades?

-Can tankless water heater installation require permits or inspections?
+Does tankless water heater installation in Pacific Palisades require permits?

 Authoritative references used